Taposiris Magna: Recent excavations

 In 2012, it was discovered that the ruins had been affected by the Second Battle of El Alamein.
 The team had found several unexploded bombs as well as charred remains of Italian and New Zealand soldiers within its tunnels.
 As of 2013, the excavation had been halted, but Martinez was later given permission to continue her work on the site.

 In a 2015 television documentary called "Cleopatra's Lost Tomb" (shown October, Channel 4 in the UK), Martinez said that she was sure that they were close to finding the tomb there, possibly in a corner of the site where two likely tombs deep underground had been discovered.
 It was hoped that work to investigate the likely tombs would commence when the official digging season opened in 2016.

 On 21 June 2020, Science Channel released a two-hour documentary entitled "Cleopatra: Sex, Lies, and Secrets" to reveal recent discoveries.

 In January 2021, Egyptian-Dominican researchers led by Kathleen Martínez announced the discovery of 2,000-year-old ancient tombs with golden tongues dating to the Greek and Roman periods.
 Her team also unearthed gold leaf amulets in the form of tongues placed for speaking with the deity Osiris in the afterlife.
-The mummies were depicted in different forms: one was wearing a crown, decorated with the horns of the deity Hathor and the image of the cobra snake who represents the deity Wadjet at the forehead; the other mummy was depicted with gilded decorations representing a wide necklace.
+The mummies were decorated in different ways: one was wearing a crown, which had the horns of the deity Hathor and a sculpted cobra snake representing the deity Wadjet at the forehead; the other mummy was wearing gilded decorations representing a wide necklace.

 In 2022, it was reported that a 1,305-meter water-transport tunnel dating to the Ptolemaic period was found 20 meters below ground.

-Excavations carried out in 2024 and 2025 by Kathleen Martinez's team, in collaboration with Universidad Nacional Pedro Henríquez Ureña from Santo Domingo from the Dominican Republic, at the temple of Taposiris Magna:
+Excavations carried out in 2024 and 2025 by Martinez's team, in collaboration with Universidad Nacional Pedro Henríquez Ureña from Santo Domingo from the Dominican Republic, at the temple of Taposiris Magna:

 "discovered hundreds of human remains, including mummies that were once covered in gold leaf, as well as pottery, and more than 300 coins, some bearing the image of Cleopatra.
-The ceramics date to around the time of Cleopatra's rule, 51 to 30 B.C., the Egyptian Ministry of Tourism and Antiquities announced last December [2024].
+The ceramics date to around the time of Cleopatra's rule, 51 to 30 B.C., the Egyptian Ministry of Tourism and Antiquities announced last December [2024]."

-Martinez's team also discovered "a foundation plate at the temple site, with an inscription in Greek and hieroglyphics that indicated the temple had been dedicated to the goddess Isis" which is highly significant since Cleopatra considered herself a living embodiment of this Egyptian goddess and frequently associated with herself with this deity in her surviving monuments.
+Martinez's team also discovered "a foundation plate at the temple site, with an inscription in Greek and hieroglyphics that indicated the temple had been dedicated to the goddess Isis" which is significant since Cleopatra considered herself a living embodiment of this Egyptian goddess and frequently associated herself with this deity in her surviving monuments.

 In 2025, a sunken port in the Mediterranean Sea off the coast of Taposiris Magna was discovered after excavation of the tunnel discovered in 2022.
 Many artifacts were discovered including ship anchors and pottery.